gcanoxl/gcanoxl.github.io/content/post/starting-my-blog-using-hugo-again.md

 ### Perfectionism procrastination

-It is impossible to say there were no valuable ideas that came into my mind and that I want to express during the last 8 years.
+It is impossible to say there were no valuable ideas that came into my mind and that I wanted to express during the last 8 years.
 Every time it occurred, I would think: "Is it good enough to share?", "It is really valuable enough to tell others?", "Can't it be better after a longer period of my thinking?"

 In the end, it turned out stillborn.